 Rats vs moles: what would I rather have?

 Whether I would rather have a mole or rat burrow is easy for me to answer.
-Whilst moles will damage my lawn, both can tunnel under patios, and possibly lead to small tunnels collapsing in your backyard.
+Whilst moles will damage my lawn (even artificial ones), both can tunnel under patios, and possibly lead to small tunnels collapsing in your backyard.

 But rats carry a lot of disease and are far harder to get rid of.
 They are very resilient and will keep coming back again and again.